SBUplakankus/Bobr_Ltd_Unltd_Greedy_Algorithms/docs/design.md

 ---

 ### ✔️ Why This Works
 Prioritising the *cheapest* targets guarantees the turret achieves the **maximum number of kills** before running out of energy.
-This is the essence of a greedy algorithm:
-> Always pick the locally optimal (least expensive) choice to maximise the global outcome.

 ---